Kōka District, Shiga

 Kōka (甲賀郡, Kōka-gun) was a district located in Shiga Prefecture, Japan.

 As of 2003, the district had an estimated population of 147,928 and a density of 267.90 persons per km2.
 The total area was 552.18 km2.

+From circa 1460 until 1574, during the Sengoku period, the district was effectively independent of centralized state control and operated as the Kōka-gun Chūsō, a military confederacy of jizamurai and other warrior families that became known as ninja.
+During this period it formed an alliance with its southern neighbor, the Iga Sokoku Ikki, a similar independent confederacy of ninja families.
+Both alliance and the ikki ended when Oda Nobunaga defeated Kōka and compelled it to be a vassal.

 Towns and villages

 Before the dissolution in 2004, the district had seven towns as listed below.
 Each municipality is now a part of the city noted in the parentheses.